 Enhance the Lighting

 This is another favorite tip of mine, and one I feel is often overlooked.
 Change the lightbulbs in your bedroom - replace the standard bulbs with special 'Good Night', or sleep, lightbulbs.
 We don't have any regular lightbulbs in our bedroom - when I turn on the light at night to read, our bedroom glows in such a soothing way (and I keep the curtains open during the day for natural light).
-You can find Good Night bulbs on Amazon here.
+You can find Good Night bulbs on Amazon here (*this is an Amazon affiliate and if you purchase via this link, I will make a small commission).

 I'd love to hear in the comments if any of these tips resonated with you.
 And if you're looking for more actions to take to get a better night of sleep, check out my blog post Sleep Better With These 5 Tips.